-- 7.1 A trial has been carried out in a trial over a period of two months. - 7.2 This has allowed the staff involved to be consulted and Customer Services to get up to speed on customer needs. - 7.3 This intelligence will inform the services the team will deliver moving forwards. - 7.4 The addition of a new post to the Council's establishment will be presented to the Council's Finance and Management Committee for approval in February 2020.
+- 7.1 A trial has been carried out in a trial over a period of two months. - 7.2 This has allowed the staff involved to be consulted and for Customer Services to get up to speed on customer needs. - 7.3 This intelligence will inform the services the team will deliver moving forwards. - 7.4 The proposal has also been considered by the Council's Housing and Community Services Committee.